-In the last several years, the United States and certain European countries have experienced significant political events that have cast uncertainty on global financial and economic markets.
-Since the 2016 U.S. presidential election, the American administration has withdrawn the United States from the Trans-Pacific Partnership ("TPP") and the United States Congress has passed sweeping tax reform, which, among other things, significantly reduces U.S. corporate tax rates.
+In the last several years, the United States, the Middle East and certain European countries have experienced significant political events that have cast uncertainty on global financial and economic markets.
+Since the 2016 U.S. presidential election, the American administration has withdrawn the United States from the Trans-Pacific Partnership (TPP) and the United States Congress has passed sweeping tax reform, which, among other things, significantly reduces United States corporate tax rates.
 This has affected the competitiveness of other jurisdictions, including Canada.
-The U.S. has not indicated any intention to rejoin the TPP but could try to negotiate stronger labour and environmental standards.
-On January 20, 2021, Mr. Joseph Biden was sworn in as the 46th President of the United States.
-The political unrest associated with the transition to the new Biden administration was unprecedented in the United States, and the short and long-term impacts on business and capital markets are unknown.
-Additionally, on January 20, 2021, the Biden administration announced its decision to revoke the federal permit granted by the former administration for the Keystone XL Pipeline, which has overturned a comprehensive regulatory process that lasted more than a decade.
+The United States has not indicated any intention to rejoin the TPP but could try to negotiate stronger labour and environmental standards.
+The United States will be subject to a presidential election in the fall of 2024 which may lead to a change in administration which could have an impact on the current political agenda and policies of the United States.

+Additionally, on January 20, 2021, the Biden administration announced its decision to revoke the federal permit granted by the former administration for the Keystone XL Pipeline, which overturned a comprehensive regulatory process that lasted more than a decade.
 In addition, NAFTA has been replaced with the USMCA.
 This has affected the competitiveness of other jurisdictions, including Canada.
 On January 25, 2021, the Biden administration signed an executive order with respect to stringent new Made-In-America rules for the U.S. government and has indicated that the exceptions to such rules will be very limited.
-It is unclear what the impact of the new executive order will be and how it may impact the USMCA and the Canada-U.S. supply chain.
-Further, it is unclear exactly what other actions the U.S. administration will implement, and if implemented, how these actions may impact Canada and in particular the petroleum and natural gas industry.
+The effects on the USMCA and the Canada-U.S. supply chain have not yet been significant but future potential impacts are unknown.
+Further, it is unclear exactly what other actions the United States administration, or incoming administration, will implement, and if implemented, how these actions may impact Canada and in particular the petroleum and natural gas industry.
 Any actions taken by the current United States administration may have a negative impact on the Canadian economy and on the businesses, financial condition, results of operations, prospects and the valuation of Canadian crude oil and natural gas companies, which could also negatively impact the Corporation, which negative impact could prove to be material over time.

-In addition to the political disruption in the United States, the impact of the United Kingdom's exit from the European Union remains to be determined, especially in a post-pandemic era.
-Some European countries have also experienced the rise of anti-establishment political parties and public protests held against opendoor immigration policies, trade and globalization.
-Conflict and political uncertainty also continues to progress in the Middle East.
-To the extent that certain political actions taken in North America, Europe and elsewhere in the world result in a marked decrease in free trade, access to personnel and freedom of movement, costs for goods and services required for the Corporation's business could increase and access to skilled labour could decrease, negatively impactinc the Corporation's business, financial condition, results of operations, prospects and the market value of its Common Shares, which negative impact could prove to be material over time.
+In addition to the political disruption in the United States, the long-term impacts of the United Kingdom's exit from the European Union remain unforeseen, especially in a post-pandemic era.
+Some European countries have also experienced the rise of anti-establishment political parties and public protests held against open-door immigration policies, trade and globalization.
+Conflict and political uncertainty also continues to progress in the Middle East, including the ongoing military conflict in Israel, West Bank and Gaza Strip.
+To the extent that certain political actions taken in North America, Europe, the Middle East and elsewhere in the world result in a marked decrease in free trade, access to personnel and freedom of movement, costs for goods and services required for the Corporation's business could increase and access to skilled labour could decrease, negatively impacting the Corporation's business, financial condition, results of operations, prospects and the market value of its Common Shares, which negative impact could prove to be material over time.